hbarnard/mema/README.md

-Please see the wiki for preliminary installation and operating instructions.
+Please see the wiki: https://github.com/hbarnard/mema/wiki for preliminary installation and operating instructions.